 Shellfish aquaculture is a longstanding industry in Australia.
 A major threat to this immensely valuable sector is the contamination of shellfish product with microalgal toxins.
 During toxic events harvest zones undergo mandatory closures.
 This is necessary for the protection of consumers.
 Understanding the dynamics of how and when harmful blooms occur will enable aquaculture resource managers to make better-informed management decisions.

-Farrell, H, Ajani, PA, Murray, S, Baker, P, Webster, G, Brett, S & Zammit, A 2018, 'Diarrhetic Shellfish Toxin Monitoring in Commercial Wild Harvest Bivalve Shellfish in New South Wales, Australia', Toxins, vol. 10, no. 11.View/Download from: UTS OPUS or Publisher's site
+Farrell, H, Ajani, PA, Murray, S, Baker, P, Webster, G, Brett, S & Zammit, A 2018, 'Diarrhetic Shellfish Toxin Monitoring in Commercial Wild Harvest Bivalve Shellfish in New South Wales, Australia', Toxins, vol. 10, no. 11.View/Download from: Publisher's site

 Between 2014 and 2016, five cases of ciguatera fish poisoning (CFP), involving twenty four individuals, were linked to Spanish Mackerel (Scomberomorus commerson) caught in the coastal waters of the state of New South Wales (NSW) on the east coast of Australia.
 Previously, documented cases of CFP in NSW were few, and primarily linked to fish imported from other regions.
 Since 2015, thirteen individuals were affected across four additional CFP cases in NSW, linked to fish imported from tropical locations.
 The apparent increase in CFP in NSW from locally sourced catch, combined with the risk of CFP from imported fish, has highlighted several considerations that should be incorporated into risk management strategies to minimize CFP exposure for seafood consumers.